JasmeetSinghBali/Book-Keeper-JSystems/sketch_blueprint_dev/tech_stack_and_dev_logs.md

 - [ ] yarn lint & resolve warnings & errors

-- [ ] record a video for beta-v1 with showcasing all flows and add it in main readme
+- [ ] record a video for beta-v1 with showcasing all flows , create a giphy https://giphy.com/create/gifmaker and add it in main readme

 - [ ] deploy this beta-v1 version release at vercel